List of Once Upon a Time characters: Jafar

-Jafar (season 6, Wonderland), portrayed by Naveen Andrews, Oded Fehr, and Anthony Keyvan, is the son of Ulima, the bastard son of the Sultan, and half-brother of Mirza.
+Jafar (season 6, Wonderland), portrayed by Naveen Andrews (Wonderland), Oded Fehr (season 6), and Anthony Keyvan (Wonderland; young), is the son of Ulima, the bastard son of the Sultan, and half-brother of Mirza.
 After his mother's death, Jafar wishes to be acknowledged as the son of the Sultan, but being the bastard son, the Sultan refuses.
 Hoping to use three genie lamps to change the laws of magic, he kidnaps the Sultan and makes an alliance with the Red Queen of Wonderland, but betrays her once their goals no longer aligned.
 Using any means necessary to gain all three genies, Jafar, along with Amara becomes the most powerful sorcerer in all the realms, but his wrongdoing is undone by Nyx when he unintentionally steals the magical waters of the Well of Wonders, and he is turned into a genie and is sent to the Enchanted Forest.
 Discovered by Princess Jasmine in his genie form, he is killed via transformation to a staff.